Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 Ochsner Health System Employee Benefits

-Chamberlain University will waive the application fee, a $95 savings, along with a 15% savings on current tuition for current Ochsner Health System employees enrolling in the BSN program.
-Tuition assistance is also available for employees, for more information please visit: ochsner.org/careers/benefits.
+In addition to offering a 15 percent group-specific tuition savings, Chamberlain University will waive the $95 application fee for current Ochsner Health System employees enrolling in the BSN degree program.
+Tuition assistance is also available for Ochsner Health System employees, and additional information can be found at ochsner.org/careers/benefits.

 RSVP to save yourself a seat at one of our Open House Events!